Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Martinxmaina/assignment.md

-Questions:
+# Questions:
-Define Software Engineering:
+### Define Software Engineering:

 Software engineering is the process of developing, testing and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices.

-What is software engineering, and how does it differ from traditional programming?

-##Differences Between Software Engineering and Traditional Programming
+### Differences Between Software Engineering and Traditional Programming
 Scope:
 Traditional Programming: Focuses on writing code to solve specific problems.
 Software Engineering: Encompasses the entire lifecycle of software development, from requirements gathering to maintenance.